SkoolNotes/Taproot/2020PHYS201/KBPHYS201SecondReadingNotes.md

 # Meet the Leptons
  - There are three families of subatomic particles
-	 - Flavor 1: The electron and it's nuetrino
+	 - Flavor 1: the electron and it's nuetrino
+	 - Flavor 2: the Muon and it's nuetrino
-	 -
+	 - Flavor 3: the